gaonprime-labs/nordy-custom-node-ComfyUI-Impact-Pack/README.md

   * `PreviewDetailerHook` - Connecting this hook node helps provide assistance for viewing previews whenever SEGS Detailing tasks are completed.
 When working with a large number of SEGS, such as Make Tile SEGS, it allows for monitoring the situation as improvements progress incrementally.
     * Since this is the hook applied when pasting onto the original image, it has no effect on nodes like `SEGSDetailer`.
   * `VariationNoiseDetailerHookProvider` - Apply variation seed to the detailer.
 It can be applied in multiple stages through combine.
+  * `CustomSamplerDetailerHookProvider` - Apply a hook that allows you to use a custom sampler in the Detailer nodes.
+When using `DetailerHookCombine`, the sampler from the first hook is applied.
+  * `LamaRemoverDetailerHookProvider` – Applies Lama Remover to the upscaled image during the detailing stage.
+If `skip_sampling` is set to True, Lama Remover can be used alone without the detailing stage, allowing it to simply remove detected regions.
+      * Not applicable for **AnimateDiff** detailers.
+When using `DetailerHookCombine`, `skip_sampling` is only applied if it is set to `True` for all hooks.
+      * To use this node, the node pack at [Layer-norm/comfyui-lama-remover](https://github.com/Layer-norm/comfyui-lama-remover) must be installed.

 ### Iterative Upscale nodes
   * `Iterative Upscale (Latent/on Pixel Space)` - The upscaler takes the input upscaler and splits the scale_factor into steps, then iteratively performs upscaling.